offbeat-bike-trails-in-ladakh

 Challenges of Offbeat Bike Trails

 Riding the best mountain biking trails in Ladakh is an adventure like no other, but it comes with its own set of challenges.
-Be prepared for:
+Be prepared for the obstacles given below while discovering offbeat routes from Leh for bikers.

 From rocky patches to loose gravel, river crossings, and steep climbs, the trails demand strong riding skills.